US officials: Iraqi refugee was part of terror group

 The Trump administration has sharply criticized the Obama-era settlement program, questioning whether enough was done to weed out those with terrorist ties.

-Officials said Ameen kept secret his membership in two terrorist groups when he applied for refugee status, and later when he applied for a green card in the United States.
+Officials said Ameen also kept secret his membership in two terrorist groups when he applied for a green card in the United States.

+State Department and Department of Homeland Security officials did not immediately respond to questions about Ameen.

 Benjamin Galloway, one of Ameen's public defenders, said he had just 10 minutes to meet with his client prior to his initial federal court appearance Wednesday afternoon and attorneys hadn't decided whether to contest that Ameen is in fact the man wanted by Iraqi authorities.